Karosuo/Android_Car_Control/README.md

-# Android Gyro Car Control
-Android app controller to a wifi car
+you can also paint above an image while you're riding the wifi car